 - Setting up an automated system adds complexity and cost to your aquarium

-In addition to being used as a nutritional supplement for the corals, clams and other invertebrates in your marine aquarium, you can use your phytoplankton culture as the base for other home cultures, including rotifers and brine shrimp.
-Growing phytoplankton at home is also typically a necessary step in breeding saltwater fish, since the phytoplankton are a required food source for the rotifers and brine shrimp you want to feed the newly hatched saltwater fish larvae.
+In addition to a nutritional supplement for the corals, clams, and other invertebrates in your marine aquarium, you can use phytoplankton cultures as the base for other home cultures, including rotifers and brine shrimp.
+Phytoplankton is also typically a necessary step in breeding saltwater fish since it’s a required food source for the rotifers and brine shrimp you feed the newly hatched larvae.

 Phytoplankton cultures you intend to feed to your marine aquarium are generally best kept in the refrigerator.
 While the cultures themselves grow at an aquaculture facility (or in your house) at room temperature, that thriving phytoplankton culture grows at a less concentrated level than the culture in the bottle you bought at your local fish store.
 If the bottle warms up to room temperature, the phytoplankton will die and foul the water in the bottle.

 Obviously, that means if your phytoplankton culture smells spoiled, it probably is.
 Dispose of it and start over with a fresh bottle.
 For what it’s worth, this is the single biggest hassle I’ve encountered with dosing phytoplankton.
 The chore of placing the bottle BACK in the refrigerator when finished is easy to forget (and it brings a TON of regret).

 Another consideration when storing phytoplankton in your refrigerator is that the phytoplankton settles to the bottom of the bottle.
 If the tiny cells stuck at the bottom of the bottle remain there too long, they die.
 When they die, they (you get it) foul the water, causing EVERYTHING to spoil.
 Make sure you shake up your phytoplankton culture every few days to keep the phytoplankton suspended rather than layered throughout the bottle.